 The most humble of all vegetables is absolute perfection in this Roasted Potatoes with Herbs and Crunchy Onions recipe.
 Soft and fluffy on the inside with a golden exterior, and paired with simple seasonings and onions.
 Potatoes never tasted this good before!

 I made a big decision this year.
-And, you’ll have to forgive me for what I’m about to say, because it may be considered blasphemous to some of you.
+You’ll have to forgive me for what I’m about to say.
+It may be considered blasphemous to some of you.
 I decided to forego that big bowl of mashed potatoes for Thanksgiving this year.
 Why, you ask?
 Well, these Roasted Potatoes with Herbs and Crunchy Onions is one really great reason.
 But, let me explain.